alexksikes/elasticsearch-vectorize/TUTORIAL.md

 print 'accuracy: %s' % metrics.accuracy_score(test_target, y_pred)
 ```

-With roughly 6000 features obtained with the significant terms aggregation, our model performs an accuracy of 79.1% which isn't far from the 82.9% accuracy reported by the paper.
+With roughly 6000 features obtained from the significant terms aggregation, our model performs an accuracy of 79.1% which isn't far from the 82.9% accuracy reported by the paper.
 If we had selected only the top 600 features, the accuracy of the model drops to only 76% accuracy.
-This indicates that significant terms are pretty good at generating good set of features, at least for this dataset.
+This indicates that significant terms are pretty good at generating a robust set of features, at least for this dataset.

 ## Final Thoughts